MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-hadoop-805.md

 		mkdir /mnt/mrsimage
 		mount –o loop <filename> /mnt/mrsimage

-  If you have a gzipped tar file, you should unpack the file as follows (be sure you have downloaded the file to a writable directory, such as /tmp):
+  If you have a gzipped tar file, unpack the file as follows (be sure you have downloaded the file to a writable directory, such as /tmp):

-For RHEL/CENTOS systems:
-  		tar zxvf MRS80RHEL.tar.gz

- For SLES systems:
-  		tar zxvf MRS80SLES.tar.gz
+  		tar zxvf MRS80HADOOP.tar.gz

-3. In either case, you will then want to copy the installer gzipped tar file to a writable directory, such as /tmp:

-From the mounted img file:
- 		cp /mnt/mrsimage/Microsoft-R-Server-`*`.tar.gz /tmp

-  From the unpacked tar file:
-		cp /tmp/MRS80*/Microsoft-R-Server-`*`.tar.gz /tmp

-4. Unpack the packages and installer script, as follows (the tarball name may include an operating system ID denoted below by `<OS>`):

-		cd /tmp
-		tar xvzf Microsoft-R-Server-`<OS>`.tar.gz

-This installs Microsoft R Server with the standard options (including loading the rpart and lattice packages by default when RevoScaleR is loaded).

 ## Run the install script